mhlinder/NESS17/md/short-courses.md

 ![Menggang Yu](yu.png){.imgfloat width=150px height=181}
 **Menggang Yu**, Professor of Biostatistics, University of Wisconsin-Madison

-As a professor in the Department of Biostatistics and Medical Informatics and Director of the Biostatistics Shared Resources of the Carbone Cancer Center at the University of Wisconsin-Madison, Dr. Yu has extensive expertise in clinical biostatistics, risk prediction, causal inference, and treatment selection.
-He developed strong interests in comparative effectiveness research when working with the General Practice Research Database and The Health Improvement Network databases to replicate clinical trial results.
-Following this work, he is currently the Principal Investigator of a Patient Centered Outcome Research Institute (PCORI)-funded methodology grant examining innovative new methods to match medically complex patients to treatments and interventions.
+Dr. Menggang Yu is Professor of Biostatistics and the Director of the Biostatistics Shared Resources of the Carbone Cancer Center at University of Wisconsin--Madison.
+Dr. Yu has extensive expertise in clinical biostatistics, risk prediction, causal inference, and treatment selection.
+He developed strong interests in comparative effectiveness research when working with the General Practice Research Database (GPRD) and The Health Improvement Network (THIN) databases to replicate clinical trial results.
+He is the Principal Investigator of a Patient Centered Outcome Research Institute (PCORI) methodology grant examining innovative methods to match medically complex patients to treatments and interventions

 #### Outline